 about wavelength pictures

-Formed in 2007, Wavelength Pictures is a London based international sales agency that works on behalf of producers to obtain distribution deals in all media around the world.
-We place films with distributors for cinema and/or DVD release, we procure broadcast licences with television companies and work with emerging new media outlets.
+Wavelength Pictures is a London based international sales and production company formed in 2007.
+In the international sales arena we work on behalf of producers to obtain distribution deals in all media around the world.
+We place films with distributors for release in cinemas, DVD and VOD and procure broadcast licences with television companies.
 We specialise principally in cutting-edge critically driven feature films, shorts and documentaries, that represent a distinctive artistic vision on the part of the filmmakers or the subject.